alex-kabin/tray-monitor/README.md

 Utility for monitoring various sensors and displaying results as tray icon indicators.
 Written with C# (+WinForms) and requires .NET Framework 4.7.2+ to run.

-The utility is portable (has not installer) and expects to be started with command line arguments:
+The utility is portable (has no installer) and expects to be started with command line arguments:

     [-c|--connect] -s|--sensor \"SensorType\" \"Key=Value\"* -i|--indicator \"IndicatorType\" \"Key=Value\"*"